 - Conditional Statements:

 Many times during the coding process for PHP application development you may encounter situations where you don’t need an else case.
 But, a better practice here is to always use else blocks.
 While the same thing can be applied in case of switch statements too, where using default statement is considered a reliable defensive programming technique.
 For example, say, you are coding a conditional statement with three possibilities and hence, would be using if statement followed by two else if clauses.
 Here, you might think that there are no other possibilities to occur.
 But still things may change and there are chances that other possibilities may creep in leading to erroneous coding.
 Hence, making use of else blocks to return or log an error is always a good practice.

 Many programmers have a bad habit of assuming things.
 They often go into assumption and think that their users are aware of functional details of their program just like them.
 As a programmer, in order to get your code working well for efficient PHP application development process, you should always keep in mind the uncertainty arising out of user’s behavior and user input as backend as well.
 A better technique is to always document assumptions you are making about input, parameters, use cases or such similar things.

 So, keeping the above defensive programming techniques in mind a programmer can code effectively while avoiding unexpected things to occur later on.
-For effective PHP application development, you need to stop making assumptions about anything in your code, start creating user error messages, log, alerts and every other thing you thought was not necessary and last but not the least just do it carefully with proper planning.
+For effective PHP development, you need to stop making assumptions about anything in your code, start creating user error messages, log, alerts and every other thing you thought was not necessary and last but not the least just do it carefully with proper planning.